prof18/marcogomiero.com/content/posts/drafts/ktor-jobs-quartz.md

 A Trigger can be created with a [`TriggerBuilder`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/TriggerBuilder.html).
 As for the `JobDetail`, the builder requires a key and a group.

 Quartz has different Trigger types and the most used ones are the [`SimpleTrigger`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/SimpleTrigger.html) and the [`CronTrigger`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronTrigger.html).
-The former is used to schedule “one-shot” jobs that can be repeated 1 or multiple times while the latter is used to schedule calendar-like jobs (for example run a job every Saturday at 3 am).
+The former is used to schedule “one-shot” jobs that can be repeated 1 or multiple times while the latter is used to schedule calendar-like jobs (for example run a Job every Saturday at 3 am).

 The type of trigger can be chosen with the `withSchedule` method of the `TriggerBuilder` by providing a [`SimpleScheduleBuilder`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/SimpleScheduleBuilder.html) or a [`CronScheduleBuilder`](http://www.quartz-scheduler.org/api/2.3.0/org/quartz/CronScheduleBuilder.html):